Async Rust, Part Three: IO

 }

-This client opens a connection to the server and copies all the bytes it receives to standard output, as soon as they come it.
+This client opens a connection to the server and copies all the bytes it receives to standard output, as soon as they arrive.
 It doesn't explicitly sleep, but it still takes a second, because the server takes a second to finish responding.
 Under the covers, io::copy is a convenience wrapper around the standard Read::read and Write::write methods, and read blocks until input arrives.

 Threads

 Let's get this working on the Playground by putting the client and server together in one program.
 Since they're both blocking, we'll have to run them on separate threads.
-We'll rename their main functions to client_main and server_main, and while we're at it we'll run ten clients together at the same time:Note that the return type of handle.join() in this example is thread::Result<io::Result<()>>, i.e. a Result nested in another Result.
+We'll rename their main functions to client_main and server_main, and while we're at it we'll run ten clients at the same time:Note that the return type of handle.join() in this example is thread::Result<io::Result<()>>, i.e. a Result nested in another Result.
 IO errors from client threads wind up in the inner Result and are handled with ?.
 The outer Result represents whether the client thread panicked, and we propagate those panics with .unwrap().
 The server thread normally runs forever, so we can't join it.
 If it does short-circuit with an error, though, we don't want that error to be silent.
 Unwrapping server thread IO errors prints to stderr in that case, which is better than nothing.

 fn main() -> io::Result<()> {